shubhamg2-optimus/Python_Reusable_Framework/README.md

 1. Test script execution in pycharm through pytest

+* Set the Python Interpreter:
+** Go to File -> Settings -> project -> Project Iterpreter -> Select the Project Interpreter

 * Set the path of the tests folder:
 ** Go to File -> Settings -> project -> Project Structure -> Select the Source folder -> Apply -> Ok

 * Set Default Test Runner as py.test file:
 ** Go to File -> Settings -> Tool -> Python Integrated Tools -> Default test runner

-2. Test script execution through Terminal
+2. Test script execution through Terminal/ Command prompt

 3. To run the tests
-* Select the file.
+* Select the file or the test
-* Click on the Run icon.
+* Click on the Run icon